sysborg/autentiquev2/test/readme.md

   4. deleteDir.php - Example of how to delete a directory on the autentique-v2 api.
   5. listDir.php   - Example of how to list all existing directorys on the autentique-v2 api.
   6. listDoc.php   - List all documents that are not in a directory on the autentique-v2 api.
+  7. listDocDir.php  - Example of how to list all documents inside a directory on the autentique-v2 api.

 Pt-BR:
   Explicação sobre os arquivos de teste.